Ed Martin (Missouri politician): 2018 Fairfax County Board of Supervisors

+Chair of the Missouri Republican Party

-On January 5, 2013 Ed Martin was elected as the new Chairman of the Missouri Republican Party, replacing David Cole.
-Martin was elected in the second round of balloting by the Republican State Committee, defeating Cole 34 votes to 32.
-Former Missouri State Senator Jane Cunningham was also a candidate for the party leadership.
+On January 5, 2013, Martin was elected chairman of the Missouri Republican Party, defeating incumbent chair David Cole and former Missouri State Senator Jane Cunningham.
 Noting that state Republican Party officials were often more conservative than most of their members, the St. Louis Post-Dispatch editorialized that Martin was an unfortunate choice for the GOP.
 They commented on his having cost the state "taxpayers about $2 million for an investigation spurred by his destruction of public records when he was chief of staff to Gov. Matt Blunt."

-As party chairman, Martin criticized advertising in the Republican primary campaign for the United States Senate election in Mississippi, 2014, which was marked by race-based ads appearing to encourage Democrats to vote in support of candidate Thad Cochran, as well as robo-calls to African-American voters thought to be made by his opponent Chris McDaniel's campaign, which were derogatory to President Barack Obama.
+As party chairman, Martin criticized advertising in the Republican primary campaign for the 2014 United States Senate election in Mississippi, which was marked by race-based ads appearing to encourage Democrats to vote in support of candidate Thad Cochran, as well as robo-calls to African-American voters thought to be made by his opponent Chris McDaniel's campaign, which were derogatory to President Barack Obama.
 It was reported that Cochran and allies were "looking to increase voter turnout across the state, particularly among African Americans and Democrats who had not voted in the June 3 primary."
 Martin criticized any race-based advertising by Republican candidates.
-"I don’t know how that can be allowed in the Republican party," Martin says.
+"I don't know how that can be allowed in the Republican party," Martin says.
 "If it is, we have no credibility, we have no moral standing."

-McDaniel lost the primary by 7,000 votes but refused to concede, marring party efforts to prepare for the general election.
-In addition, Martin made a motion to censure Barbour at the annual RNC August summer meeting in Chicago.
-This effort fizzled, but the issue was discussed in member meetings.
-Henry Barbour is the nephew of former Mississippi Governor Haley Barbour.
+In addition, Martin made a motion to censure RNC member Henry Barbour at the annual RNC August summer meeting in Chicago.
+This effort did not succeed, but the issue was discussed in member meetings.